 Passover is in the lunar month of Nisan, which is the first month in the Hebrew calendar.
 Nisan always coincides with March/April.

 The first day of each Hebrew month starts at sunset when Israel sights the first sliver of the new moon.
+(Or, a minority believe the new moon is ‘at conjunction,’ when the moon is completely dark–the Bible doesn’t define which is correct.)
 Then, two weeks later, the full moon is on the 15th of each month.
 Here’s a depiction of one lunar cycle; one Biblical month.

 Passover on Nisan 14